Good Faith Compliance

 The rule is simple:

-A human in the loop without authority is not governance.
+Human presence without authority is not governance.

-5. DHITL — Distributed Human-in-the-Loop Oversight
+5. DHITL — Distributed Human Oversight

-Trusted By Heroes uses a stronger operating concept: DHITL — Distributed Human-in-the-Loop oversight.
+DHITL — Distributed Human-in-the-Loop oversight.

-Oversight must be supported through:
+Oversight must be structured across:

-Clear roles
+defined roles

-Defined review points
+clear review points

-Escalation pathways
+escalation pathways

-Peer support
+peer support

-Authority at the point of execution
+authority at the point of execution

-Who reviews AI outputs
+who reviews AI outputs

-What type of AI work requires review
+what work requires review

-When escalation is necessary
+when escalation is required

 6. GovernSeal Verification

-Document verification
+document verification

-Version control
+version control

-Certificate-style proof lines
+certificate-style proof lines

-Public-facing verification language
+public-facing verification language

 “We had a policy somewhere.”